Summary

 2.3 Stakeholders' needs drive farmers' choices

 Farmers have to adapt to the needs of the population in order to offer appropriate products.
-Crops and seeds must correspond both to what the French buy for their food, and to the needs of producers, distributors and manufacturers.
+Crops and seeds must meet the needs of French consumers for food, as well as those of producers, distributors and manufacturers.

 Semences de France has drawn up a ranking called"Les Préférées ...